Frequently Asked Questions

 Why does it cost so much for an ambulance response?

-Our highly-trained staff (career and volunteer), vehicles and equipment dedicated to answering emergency 9-1-1 calls our community 24 hours a day, 7 days a week is expensive.
+Staffing our highly-trained staff (career and volunteer) and maintaining our vehicles and equipment dedicated to answering emergency 9-1-1 calls in our community 24 hours a day, 7 days a week is expensive.
 The high cost involved in staffing, training and equipping four ambulances is paid for through a combination of user fees that are billed to those who actually use the service, and an ambulance tax subsidy from the Towns we Provide Coverage too.
 We call this the “Cost of Readiness”

 I have HMO, Medicare, or Medicaid insurance, can you bill them directly?